Discrimination based on skin tone: Police killings and use of force

-Racism is also present in policing.
-For instance, the United Kingdom's "stop and search" laws have been disproportionately used against black people, specifically black men.
-Excessive force against black people is also common in the United States.
-Police in the United States disproportionately killed unarmed black Americans compared to unarmed white Americans.
+Racism is present in policing.
+For instance, the United Kingdom's "stop and search" laws have been disproportionately used against Black people, specifically Black men.
+Excessive force against Black people is also common in the United States.
+Police in the United States disproportionately killed unarmed Black Americans compared to unarmed white Americans.
 These discrepancies led to the creation of the Black Lives Matter (BLM) movement.
 The movement began in the US in 2012, after the killing of Trayvon Martin, a 17-year-old unarmed African-American, by George Zimmerman.
 Zimmerman claimed self-defense and was acquitted of murder at trial.
-The movement skyrocketed after many high-profile killings of unarmed African Americans by the police, including the murder of George Floyd.
-However, BLM also faces criticism, and the "All Lives Matter" (ALM) movement emerged as a response.
+The movement skyrocketed after many high-profile killings of unarmed African Americans by the police, including the murder of George Floyd; however, BLM also faces criticism, and the "All Lives Matter" (ALM) movement emerged as a response.
 Thus, there is an ongoing debate on the motifs of the ALM.
 Former US President Donald Trump and some other Republicans declared the BLM as racist and the ALM as more inclusive and color-blind.

-A 2016 study by Roland G. Fryer, Jr., of the National Bureau of Economic Research (NBER) found that while overall "blacks are 21 percent more likely than whites to be involved in an interaction with police in which at least a weapon is drawn" and that in the raw data from New York City's Stop and Frisk program, "blacks and Hispanics are more than fifty percent more likely to have an interaction with police which involves any use of force" after "[p]artitioning the data in myriad ways, we find no evidence of racial discrimination in officer-involved shootings."
-The study did find bias against blacks and Hispanics in non-lethal and less-extreme lethal violence, stating that "as the intensity of force increases (e.g. handcuffing civilians without arrest, drawing or pointing a weapon, or using pepper spray or a baton), the probability that any civilian is subjected to such treatment is small, but the racial difference remains surprisingly constant", and noting that "[u]ntil recently, data on officer-involved shootings were extremely rare and contained little information on the details surrounding an incident".
+A 2016 study by Roland G. Fryer Jr., of the National Bureau of Economic Research (NBER) found that while overall "blacks are 21 percent more likely than whites to be involved in an interaction with police in which at least a weapon is drawn" and that in the raw data from New York City's Stop and Frisk program, "blacks and Hispanics are more than fifty percent more likely to have an interaction with police which involves any use of force" after "[p]artitioning the data in myriad ways, we find no evidence of racial discrimination in officer-involved shootings".
+The study found bias against Black and Hispanic people in non-lethal and less-extreme lethal violence, stating that "as the intensity of force increases (e.g. handcuffing civilians without arrest, drawing or pointing a weapon, or using pepper spray or a baton), the probability that any civilian is subjected to such treatment is small, but the racial difference remains surprisingly constant", and noting that "[u]ntil recently, data on officer-involved shootings were extremely rare and contained little information on the details surrounding an incident".

 After the NBER study was published in the peer reviewed Journal of Political Economy, a comment on it by Steven Durlauf and Nobel Prize in Economics recipient James Heckman of the Harris School of Public Policy Studies at the University of Chicago said, "[i]n our judgment, this paper does not establish credible evidence on the presence or absence of discrimination against African Americans in police shootings."
 The NBER study's author, Roland G. Fryer Jr., responded by saying Durlauf and Heckman erroneously claim that his sample is "based on stops."
-Further, he states that the "vast majority of the data [...] are gleaned from 911 calls for service in which a civilian requests police presence."
+Further, he states that the "vast majority of the data ... are gleaned from 911 calls for service in which a civilian requests police presence."